 - Certain foods: Some foods can increase the likelihood of developing gas, such as:

 People who are pregnant should also avoid taking Alka Seltzer.
 Aspirin, one of the ingredients in Alka Seltzer, is a nonsteroidal anti-inflammatory drug (NSAID).
-The Food & Drug Administration (FDA) state that people should talk with a doctor before taking NSAIDs at or after 20 weeks of pregnancy.
+The

 A pregnant person should contact their doctor immediately if they have any of the following symptoms alongside gas: